 For high-street fashion from international brands, Veldstraat has the likes of Mango, Zara and Esprit.
 It is also home to two department stores – Inno, with six floors of fashion and cosmetics, and FNAC, which is your best bet for electronics and books, especially for its large English-language section.
 The road is closed to cars, but taxis and the number 1 tram line (to the train station) are allowed down here.
 The other main, pedestrianised shopping street is Langemuntstraat, which runs between Groentenmarkt and Vrijdagsmarkt squares.
 This street has a lot of shoe shops, plus a Primark.
 Brabantdam, and the side streets off it, has high-end fashion stores aplenty.

-You’ll find clothes, electronics and fresh produce on the Vrijdagsmarkt square every Friday between 7.30am and 1pm and Saturdays 11am-6.30pm.
-Pick up an antique just around the corner outside Sint Jakobskerk church (Fridays-Sundays 8am-1pm).
-Tables of books line the banks of the river along Ajuinlei (Sundays only, 9am-1pm), and flowers fill the Kouter every day from 7am-1pm, but Sunday has the biggest selection.
+You’ll find clothes, electronics and fresh produce on the Vrijdagsmarkt square every Friday and Saturday.
+Pick up an antique just around the corner outside Sint Jakobskerk church (Fridays-Sundays).
+Tables of books line the banks of the river along Ajuinlei (Sundays only), and flowers fill the Kouter every day, but Sunday has the biggest selection.
 On Sundays you’ll also find a small organic food market at Gent Sint Pieters train station.
+Find out all the details for market shopping in Ghent here.

 - When it comes to selling books De Slegte on Voldersstraat will buy them off you – just show up with a box and they will quote you a figure.